eclipse-iofog/iofog.org/content/docs/1.3.0/tools/iofogctl/application-yaml-spec.md

 An application is a set of microservices working together to achieve one specific purpose (I.E: One microservice collecting and formatting data, another one displaying the data in a user friendly way)

 An application is defined by a yaml file.
-This file is passed as a parameter to the deploy command: `iofogctl deploy application -f <path-to-yaml>`
+This file is passed as a parameter to the deploy command: `iofogctl deploy -f <path-to-yaml>`

 An application yaml file definition can be retrieved with the describe command: `iofogctl describe application <NAME> [-o <path-to-yaml>]`